Why can't I share a folder or join another shared folder?

 If you'd like to share a folder without using the recipient's space, you can share a link to the folder.
 Sharing a link to the folder means that people can view, comment on, and download read-only copies of the files in that folder.

-Can I remove a shared folder?
+Can I leave a shared folder?